Manufacturing EntertainmentManufacturing EntertainmentManufacturing EntertainmentManufacturing EntertainmentManufacturing Entertainment

 Unbound A/V Art: Redefining the Undefined

-A/V art, online exhibition
+(A/V art, online exhibition)

 The idea for this online exhibition of audiovisual (A/V) art began with Julie Gendron and Emma Hendrix of Manufacturing Entertainment at the start of the Covid-19 pandemic.
 As they saw opportunities for presenting their A/V performance art dwindle, they knew it must be happening to other artists too.
 Gendron and Hendrix wanted to find an online venue to share this work until it was possible to have in-person events again.

 As they explored their idea further, questions arose about the genre itself.
-Why is it more challenging to find A/V art in North America while it is so popular in Europe and Japan?
+Why is it more challenging to find A/V art in North America while it is so popular in Europe and countries like Japan?
 Why does it seem so privileged and exclusive?
 Who is making it and who is excluded?
 Are there boundaries to the genre?
 Are there common themes?
 Gendron and Hendrix knew they could not have a balanced conversation on their own and formed a curatorial collective so they could learn more.

 We acknowledge the support of the Canada Council for the Arts.